Aripiprazole lauroxil

 Aripiprazole lauroxil, sold under the brand name Aristada among others, is a long-acting injectable atypical antipsychotic that was developed by Alkermes.
 It is an N-acyloxymethyl prodrug of aripiprazole that is administered via intramuscular injection once every four to eight weeks for the treatment of schizophrenia.
 Aripiprazole lauroxil was approved by the US Food and Drug Administration (FDA) in October 2015.

+Aripiprazole is also available in a once every two months long-acting injectable under the brand name Abilify Asimtufii.

 Medical uses

 Aripiprazole lauroxil is indicated for the treatment of schizophrenia in adults.

-Aripiprazole lauroxil is a longer-lasting and injectable version of the schizophrenia pill aripiprazole.
+Aripiprazole lauroxil is a longer-lasting and injectable version of the oral antipsychotic aripiprazole.
 Aripiprazole lauroxil, along with other drugs in its family, are not approved for treatment of the elderly with dementia-related psychosis.

 Side effects

 The most common side effects are akathisia.
 According to the drug's warning label and safety information, the side effects are large in variety.

 The complete list of side effects include: akathisia, contraindication cerebrovascular adverse reactions (including stroke), neuroleptic malignant syndrome, tardive dyskinesia, metabolic changes, hyperglycemia/diabetes mellitus, dyslipidemia, weight gain, orthostatic hypotension, leukopenia, neutropenia, agranulocytosis, seizures, potential for cognitive and motor impairment, difficulties with body temperature regulation, dysphagia, injection site reactions (rash, swelling, redness, irritation at the point of injection), dystonia and pregnancy and nursing complications.